filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

    --windowpost                  enable window post (default: false)
 ```

+A PoSt worker instance can only be either a winningPoSt worker, or a windowPoSt worker.

 When a winningPoSt or windowPoSt worker connects to the _lotus-miner_, the lotus miner will delegate all winningPoSt or windowPoSt tasks to that worker.
 If both tasks are delegated to seperate PoSt workers, no PoSt tasks will be executed locally on the miner instance.
-If a worker is stopped, lotus-miner switches back to local PoSt automatically.
+If a worker is stopped, the lotus-miner instance switches back to local PoSt automatically.

 You can verify that PoSt workers are connected to the lotus-miner with `lotus-miner proving workers`: